Master of Science in Educational Administration

 1. A minimum of a master’s degree or the equivalent.

 2. A valid or eligibility to hold a provisional educator license in teaching or pupil services.
-School Business Administrator is waived from this requirement.
+School of Business Administrator is waived from this requirement.

 3. Six semesters of successful full-time classroom teaching experience or six semesters of successful experience as a pupil services professional, including 540 hours of classroom teaching experience.
-School Business Administrator is waived from this requirement.
+School of Business Administrator is waived from this requirement.

 Program Learning Outcomes